 The fashions of noir are underwritten, usually, by crime.
 The desire for beauty and style propels the women of noir to navigate the underworld and find men whom they can manipulate into giving them the cutting-edge frocks they so crave.
 Security, money, fashion—they all go hand-in-hand.
 Take Vera, the psycho chick of Ulmer’s cheapie Detour.
 When we first see her, her clothes don’t exactly impress us.
 She sports a black skirt and heels scuffed up by her time spent hitchhiking.
 We never really learn where she wants to go or where she comes from.

-However, her crocheted cardigan with great big, round buttons that once was white and looks like it was purchased at a department store by a girl who wanted nicer things, but couldn’t really afford them.
+However, her crocheted cardigan, with great big, round buttons, that once was white looks like it was purchased at a department store by a girl who wanted nicer things, but couldn’t really afford them.

 However, no sooner does Vera get her hooks into her fellow drifter and starts spending some of the money he took from a dead man than her true vanity reveals itself.
-She purchases a chic black gown with a padded peplum skirt and a sparkly brooch (designed by Mona Barry).
+She purchases a chic black gown with a padded peplum skirt (designed by Mona Barry) and a sparkly brooch.
 “Don’t I rate a whistle?”
 She asks her companion.
 Clearly, she aspires a certain kind of upper-crust opulence, but can’t rid herself of her vulgar instinct.
 I mean really, who goes out wearing a torch singer gown in the daytime?
 Quelle horreur!
 Once again, the desire for fashionable duds, as well as other material comforts, spurs Vera on to more and more outrageous criminal schemes—and her own destruction.
 But hey, maybe it was all worth it for one shopping spree in Los Angeles.

 Glamour actually comes from an old word for “spell” or “magic.”
 And each of noir’s wicked sorceresses casts her own kind of spell when it comes to big league glamour.